Year of Call 1995 Year of Silk 2009

-Angela Thomson Grahame QC is the Vice Dean of the Faculty of Advocates.
-She is the second woman to hold this position in the history of the Faculty.
+Angela was Vice Dean of the Faculty of Advocates, the second female incumbent ever to hold this position in the Faculty, from 2016 – 2020.

-Angela spent four years in court as a full time Advocate Depute and Senior Advocate Depute for the Crown, conducting complex and serious High Court criminal trials, Criminal Appeal Court cases and appeals in the Judicial Committee of the Privy Council.
-Angela was appointed as an Ad Hoc Advocate Depute in 2017.
+Between 2002 - 2006 Angela was a full time Advocate Depute and Senior Advocate Depute for the Crown, conducting complex and serious High Court criminal trials, Criminal Appeal Court cases and appeals in the Judicial Committee of the Privy Council.
+Angela was appointed as an ad hoc Advocate Depute in 2017.

 This was a professional negligence claim against solicitors who failed to raise an action before the expiry of the triennium.
 This was a procedure roll debate for the pursuer before Lady Stacey.
 The pursuer argued that the defenders’ pleadings in relation to waiver were irrelevant and should not be admitted to probation.
 The defenders sought a PBA.